-Chile may from time to time, without the consent of the holders, increase the size of the issue of the debt securities, or issue additional debt securities having the same terms and conditions as the debt securities in all respects, except for the issue date, issue price and first payment on those additional debt securities; provided, however, that any additional debt securities subsequently issued that for U.S. federal income tax purposes are not issued pursuant to a "qualified reopening" of the debt securities, are not treated as part of the same "issue" as the debt securities, or have greater than a de minimis amount of original issue discount shall have a separate CUSIP, ISIN or other identifying number from the previously outstanding debt securities.
-Additional debt securities issued in this manner will be consolidated and form a single series with the previously outstanding debt securities.
+Chile may from time to time, without the consent of the holders, create and issue additional debt securities having the same terms and conditions as the debt securities in all respects, except for the issue date, issue price and first payment on the debt securities; provided, however, that any additional debt securities subsequently issued that are not fungible with the previously outstanding debt securities for U.S. federal income tax purposes shall have a separate CUSIP, ISIN or other identifying number from the previously outstanding debt securities.
+Additional debt securities issued in this manner will be consolidated with and will form a single series with the previously outstanding debt securities.